-- Where a person acquires an interest in a landholder or an economic entitlement as a condition of providing financial accommodation and the Commissioner is satisfied that the relevant acquisition is effected solely for that purpose, the acquisition is not chargeable with duty, provided the interest is re-transferred by the person making the acquisition within five years.
+- Where a person acquires an interest in a landholder or an economic entitlement as a condition of providing finance and the Commissioner is satisfied that the relevant acquisition is effected solely for that purpose, the acquisition is not chargeable with duty, provided the interest is re-transferred by the person making the acquisition within 5 years.

 - Where the Commissioner is satisfied that the application of the landholder provisions results in an anomalous duty outcome, the Commissioner may reduce the duty payable on a relevant acquisition to an amount not less than the duty that would be payable under Chapter 2 of the Act, had the subject of the relevant acquisition been a transfer of the land of the landholder to the person.

 Please refer to ss.
-89D, 89E and 89F of the Act and to Revenue Ruling DA-055 for more information about exemptions and concessions.
+89D, 89E and 89F of the Act and to Revenue Ruling DA-055v3 for more information about exemptions and concessions.